-Admission to The American University of Rome is selective.
+Admission to the Undergraduate Degree Program Admission to The American University of Rome is selective.
 Students are admitted without regard to age, race, sex, creed, national or ethnic origin or disability.
 Requests for financial aid do not affect decisions on admission.